Gold at a seven-year high and bond yields flirt with record lows as fear grips Wall Street - KTVZ

 Gold at a seven-year high and bond yields flirt with record lows as fear grips Wall Street

 Fear has returned to Wall Street.
-The spread of coronavirus cases in Italy and South Korea is shaking investors out of their recent complacency.
+The spread of coronavirus cases in Italy, Iran and South Korea is shaking investors out of their recent complacency.

 Investors are nervous that the global economy will slow dramatically in the first quarter because of coronavirus.
 And they are piling into classic safe haven fear trades as a result and shunning anything that seems risky.

 Stocks around the world are plunging.
-Gold is at a seven-year high and miner Newmont was poised to be one of the few winning stocks in the S&P 500 Monday.
+The Dow fell more than 1,000 points.
+Gold is at a seven-year high and miner Newmont was the second-best performing stock in the S&P 500 Monday, gaining 3%.

 Long-term bond rates are falling sharply as worries about a recession increase.
 The 30-year US Treasury yield is at an all-time low and the 10-year is not far from its 2016 record low of 1.32%.
 The price of US oil fell 5%.
 And the US dollar is near a 52-week high.

+Verizon and Merck, which both pay dividends that yield substantially more than Treasury bonds, were the only two Dow stocks trading higher Monday morning.
+Several high-yielding real estate investment trust and utilities were among the 30 S&P 500 stocks trading higher.
+So was wipe maker Clorox.

-The VIX, a measure of market volatility that usually spikes when investors are scared, surged nearly 50% Monday and is nearing a 52-week high.
+The VIX, a measure of market volatility that usually spikes when investors are scared, surged nearly 45% Monday and is nearing a 52-week high.
 And the CNN Business Fear & Greed Index, which measures the VIX and six other gauges of investor sentiment, fell into Fear territory Friday for the first time since October.
+It edged closer to Extreme Fear Monday.

 As a result of the market panic, experts are starting to wonder if the Federal Reserve and other central banks will soon be forced to cut interest rates even further.